huggingface/blog/text-to-webapp.md

 Generate ${req.query.prompt}
 # Orders
 You must use TailwindCSS utility classes (Tailwind is already injected in the page).
-Write application logic inside a JS <script></script> tag!.
+Write application logic inside a JS <script></script> tag.
-Use a central layout to wrap everything in a <div class='flex flex-col items-center'>
+Use a central layout to wrap everything in a <div class="flex flex-col items-center'>
 # Out
 <html><head></head><body class="p-4 md:p-8">`
 ```